Surajanarase/coloring_app/docs/rheumatic-heart-disease.md

-**rheumatic heart disease (RHD) in children**.
+**Rheumatic heart disease (RHD) in children**.

----
 # What it is (definition)

 Rheumatic heart disease is permanent damage to the heart valves that follows **acute rheumatic fever (ARF)** — an autoimmune reaction that can occur after infection with *Group A Streptococcus* (strep throat or skin infections).
-It most often affects children and adolescents in low- and middle-income settings. ([World Health Organization][1])
+It most often affects children and adolescents in low- and middle-income settings.
+(World Health Organization)

 # Cause & basic mechanism